Reykjavik Travel Information

 There are no specific health risks associated with travel to Iceland, and no vaccinations are necessary for entry.
 Medical care in the country is of high quality.
 Payment is usually expected in cash from visitors.
-Travel health insurance is highly recommended.
+Travel insurance is highly recommended.
 A reciprocal agreement exists whereby British citizens are entitled to free emergency medical treatment provided they possess a European Health Insurance Card (EHIC).

 Service charges are included in bills and tipping is not expected in Iceland.